 NOTES & TIPS

 • No fresh basil on hand?
-Substitute with 2 teaspoons dried basil.
+Substitute 2 teaspoons dried basil.

-• Buy pre-shredded Parmesan found in the dairy case – not the pasta aisle – for best flavor.
+• Look for grated Parmesan in the dairy case – not that shelf-stable stuff in the pasta aisle – for best flavor.